wave2future/dUsefulStuff/ReadMe.markdown

 It's core features include :

-* 3 scales : 0 - 5, 0 - 5 with half values, and 0 - 10.
+* 3 scales addressable by the icons on the display : one whole icon = rating 1, half an icon = rating 0.5, or half an icon equals rating 1.
+* Selectable number of icons - between 3 and 5.
 * Provided star images but can be configured with any images you like.
-* Resizes itself to match the width and height of the supplied images.
+* Resizes itself to match the width and height of the supplied images and number of icons specified.
 * Can popup a bubble above the users finger displaying the newly selected rating.
 * Able to update a delegate so your controller can respond to changes.

 ### Using DCUIRating

 1. First you need to add some code to your controller.
-You will need an outlet for each rating controller you want to add to the view.
-Here's the header file:
+You will need an outlet for each rating controller you want to add to the view and you (optionally needd to ensure that the delegate implements the DCUIRatingDelegate protocol.
+Here's an example header file:

 		#import <UIKit/UIKit.h>
 		#import <dUsefulStuff/DCUIRating.h>